TI-84 Plus CE series

 The TI-84 Plus CE series is a line of graphing calculators manufactured by Texas Instruments (TI).
-The original TI-84 Plus CE superseded the TI-84 Plus series upon its introduction in 2015; together with the TI-Nspire series, the TI-84 Plus CE is the current flagship series of Texas Instruments graphing calculators.
+The original TI-84 Plus CE superseded the TI-84 Plus series upon its introduction in 2015; together with the TI-Nspire series, the TI-84 Plus CE is the previous generation flagship series of Texas Instruments graphing calculators.

 In 2020, TI Education announced its decision to remove support for assembly and C programming on these calculators in response to a video posted on YouTube detailing how to bypass the test mode on OS version 5.2.2.
 Texas Instruments' response was widely considered unnecessary and led to anger from users.
 The changes are reflected in OS version 5.5.1 for the European models and OS version 5.5.5 for the US models.

 Editions

 TI-84 Plus CE

 The TI-84 Plus CE (known as the TI-83 Premium CE in France) was publicly previewed by Texas Instruments in January 2015, and released later that year.

 Technologically, it is a significant improvement over the TI-84 Plus C Silver Edition (CSE); it retains the 320×240-pixel color screen, rechargeable battery, and key layout of the CSE, while removing the 2.5 mm "I/O" serial port.
 The CE also had six times the memory and was thrice as fast as its predecessor.

 In addition, the RSA signing key length has been increased to 2048 bits, making infeasible previous efforts to unlock the calculator to unrestricted third-party software development.
 The calculator has 154 KB of user-accessible RAM and 3.0 MB of Archive memory.
 It uses the eZ80 processor from Zilog, which maintained "binary compatibility" with programs written for the older Z80.

 The CE was introduced in multiple colors (Classic (black), Silver Linings, Radical Red, True Blue, Denim (navy blue), Lightning (light blue), Plum Pi (purple); Positively Pink (as of March 2015), Golden Ratio, and Bright White (as of June 2016) were added later), and further colors have since been released.
 Like the rest of the TI-84 Plus series, certain countries permit its use in examinations.

 The calculator comes programmed with seven different languages (English, French, German, Dutch, Portuguese, Spanish, and Swedish).